-The Folk Dance Society Pääsuke consists of two mixed groups, three female groups and a childrens group located inViimsi School.
-Our goal is to preserve the essence, basic movements and schemes of traditional dances.
+The Folk Dance Society Pääsuke (Swallow) consists of two mixed groups, three female groups, one mixed group of young people and three childrens group located in Viimsi School.

 1985 – a new teacher Diana Otsing took over the group and led them for the following 17 years.
 In 1994 Pääsuke continued as a mixed group, but every once in a while some female dances were danced as well.

 2003 – Katrin Krause took over the group and by that time Pääsuke had both female and mixed groups.
 In 2005 an additional female group was created and is now the younger female group.

 2009 – Rauno Zubko took over the mixed and female groups.
 Katrin continued with younger female group.